 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as a Front Desk Agent tend to value Relationships, Support, and Independence.

 Most importantly, Front Desk Agents very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Second, Front Desk Agents moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Lastly, Front Desk Agents somewhat value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Front Desk Agents must consistently demonstrate qualities such as attention to detail, concern for others, and dependability.
+In order to perform their job successfully, people who work as Front Desk Agents must consistently demonstrate qualities such as concern for others, dependability, and attention to detail.